-- Shield Concierge for 360° high-touch member support through one dedicated support team. - BlueShield's Walkadoo Program a fun, interactive program designed and proven to help increase your daily steps. - Teladoc Program Access to Teladoc's national network of U.S. board-certified physicians, licensed in California.
+- Shield Concierge for 360° high-touch member support through one dedicated support team. - Blue Shield's Walkadoo Program a fun, interactive program designed and proven to help increase your daily steps. - Teladoc Program Access to Teladoc's national network of U.S. board-certified physicians, licensed in California.
 Whenever you need care, Teladoc doctors are available 24/7 by phone or video. - NurseHelp 24/7 Registered nurses are available to answer your health questions at any time.

-BlueShield Access+ HMO (full HMO network)
+Blue Shield Access+ HMO (full HMO network)

 With the Access+ HMO plan, you have fixed copays for most services, no deductibles, and almost no claim forms.
-You need to select a primary care physician, who is responsible for the overall coordination of your care.
+You need to select a primary care physician, who is contracted with a medical group or IPA, who is responsible for the overall coordination of your care.